Gladstone Regional Council area

 |Gladstone Regional Council area||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers (Electricity, Gas, Water and Waste Services) of Gladstone Regional Council area and Queensland were:
+The major differences between the method of travel to work of the Electricity, Gas, Water and Waste Services resident workers in Gladstone Regional Council area and the Queensland workforce were:

-- A larger percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Car, as driver (71.9% compared to 68.3%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 4.4%)

-- A smaller percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Train (0.0% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by truck (0.5% compared to 3.7%)

-- A smaller percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Truck (0.5% compared to 3.7%)
+- A larger percentage of resident workers who did not go to work (9.7% compared to 7.8%)

-The largest changes in the method of travel of work of the resident workers (Electricity, Gas, Water and Waste Services) in Gladstone Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Electricity, Gas, Water and Waste Services resident workers in Gladstone Regional Council area between 2011 and 2016 were: